Vegan Lentil Sloppy Joes

 I could also see these lentils being delicious in a lettuce wrap or on top of a chopped salad!

-Extra lentils?
+Looking for more ways to use lentils?
 Try these vegan curried lentils!
-They’re delicious reheated, making them a perfect lunch option.
+They’re easy to make in advance, making them a perfect lunch option.